GivePenny/GherkinSpec/Readme.md

 ## Getting started

-See [the simple example repository](https://github.com/GivePenny/GherkinSpec.SimpleExample), download the code, try it out.
+The best way to pick GherkinSpec up us to see [the simple example repository](https://github.com/GivePenny/GherkinSpec.SimpleExample), download the code and just try it out.

+If you want to create a new test project from scratch ...

 1. Create a new .NET Core project for your tests.
 2. Add Nuget package references to [GivePenny.GherkinSpec.TestAdapter](https://www.nuget.org/packages/GivePenny.GherkinSpec.TestAdapter) and [Microsoft.NET.Test.Sdk](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk).